 One user’s comment (kkrome25) on Amazon: “The book contains excellent quality black & white drawings and photographs, and the style of writing is in straightforward, plain English.”

 Get Photography Insurance | Photography Equipment Insurance | Front Row Photography | Photographer Insurance

 If you’re reading how-to books on photography, chances are you own some photography gear.
 In addition, if you own valuable photography gear, you should consider insuring that gear.
 If you have received any money for your photography, your gear is now considered “commercial equipment.”
 This, in turn, means that your homeowner or rental insurance policy likely will not cover your photo gear.

-Front Row’s insurance for photographers is a good option for insuring your photo gear.
+Front Row’s insurance for photographers (Canada) is a good option for insuring your photo gear.
 You can get a quote and purchase a policy online in just a few minutes, or read more about the coverages available on the photography insurance site.

 Refer a Friend to Front Row Insurance